Skip to main content

 Governor Dodge State Park

-Shortly after the glaciers retreated to their icy, Canadian home, humans moved into the area that is now Governor Dodge State Park.
-Just as the park’s scenic hills and valleys provide you refuge from over-crowded cities, they once provided shelter from snow and cold to the area’s first human inhabitants.
+Shortly after the glaciers retreated, humans moved into the area that is now Governor Dodge State Park.
+Just as the park’s scenic hills and valleys provide refuge from over-crowded cities, they once provided shelter from snow and cold to the area’s first human inhabitants.

 Miners

-As more and more miners arrived, conflicts broke out between the Europeans and the Ho-Chunks, who had originally worked the mines.
-General Henry Dodge, one of the original white settlers, was instrumental in establishing peace in the area.
-Dodge was later appointed the first territorial governor of Wisconsin.
+As more and more miners arrived, conflicts broke out between the Europeans and the Ho-Chunk, who had originally worked the mines.
+These tensions would contribute to the Black Hawk War of 1832.

 Farmers

 The next wave of settlers came to farm the land.
-The ridges in the driftless area once supported vast, sweeping prairies.
+The ridges in the Driftless Area once supported vast, sweeping prairies.
 Those treeless areas were more easily plowed than surrounding woodlands and contained rich, black soil—prime land for agriculture.
+Norwegian, Swiss and immigrants from other European countries settled the area as farmers and cheesemakers.

-Hardworking family farmers like the Stephens, Griffiths and Pengellys filtered into the park area in the mid and late 1800s.
+Family farms like the Stephens, Griffiths and Pengelly's filtered into the park area in the mid and late-1800s.
 Throughout the years, their farmsteads were handed down from one generation to the next, or sold to newly arriving immigrants.

 The State Park

-Gone now are the buffalo hunters and their spears.
-Gone are the lead miners and their picks.
-Gone are the farmers and their plows.
-But the land that they changed remains.
-Traces of these men and women remain in the stone arrowheads, crumbling rock foundations and rusted barbed wire that is still found throughout the park—traces that every year become harder to find as the land struggles to restore itself to the wild, natural area it once was.
+Traces of the area's human history remain in the stone arrowheads, crumbling rock foundations and rusted barbed wire that is still found throughout the park—traces that every year become harder to find as the land struggles to restore itself to the wild, natural area it once was.